anithaambrose/Exercise-devops/Assignments/Docker/Task-1/task 1.md

 14. docker push -> to push the image from local repo to private repo (dockerhub)

-15.docker logout -> logs out of the registry.
+15. docker logout -> logs out of the registry.

 16. docker volume create - create a volume for docker

-17. docker rn -it --name -v -> runs the image with mounted volume
+17. docker run -it --name -v -> runs the image with mounted volume

 18. create a file inside the container/data directory.